tscircuit/schematic-symbols/README.md

   right.
 - If a device is polarized, number the pins from **positive** to **negative** in that same direction.
+- Increase the pin numbers for the symbol in counter clockwise direction.

 ### Development